A Night on Freret Street

 High Hat Cafe (4500 Freret St.)

 Part old-fashioned diner, part neighborhood bar and part Deep South food destination, High Hat Cafe is a great place to grab a plate of fried catfish, a bowl of chicken and andouille gumbo, or a shrimp po-boy.
-Huge glass windows offer a prime opportunity to people-watch while eating a slice of house-made pie, which is considered among New Orleans’ best by Eater magazine.
+Huge glass windows offer a prime opportunity to people-watch while eating a slice of house-made pie.
 (Save room for a snack at the next Freret Street destination.)

 Ancora (4508 Freret St.)

 Ancora’s pizza is made Neapolitan-style, using wood-burning ovens and without commercial yeast.
-Chef Jeff Talbot created his own starter, and the dough takes three days to prepare from start to finish, with the crust that is unique to New Orleans.
+Ancora created its own starter in-house, and the dough takes three days to prepare from start to finish, with the crust that is unique to New Orleans.
 Drinks include seasonal Italian sodas, craft cocktails, and wines from the Campania region of southern Italy.
-Check out the house-made salumi and $7 happy hour pizza specials.
+Check out the house-made salumi and happy hour pizza specials.
 Ancora is located in a renovated building next to High Hat Cafe.

 Wayfare (4510 Freret St.)

-This popular lunch destination, housed in the former Freret Street Boxing Gym, is helmed by the Galatoire’s/Borgne alum Chef Kevin White.
+This popular lunch destination is housed in the former Freret Street Boxing Gym.
 The chic/casual decor contains recycled lumber and found objects, and the menu features cheese plates, charcuterie boards, and items like house bratwurst and bacon mac & cheese.
 Wayfare’s innovative takes on sandwiches are complemented by craft cocktails and local drafts.
-Weekly specials are posted online.

 The Rook Cafe (4516 Freret St.)